MicrosoftDocs/azure-docs/articles/search/cognitive-search-skill-custom-entity-lookup.md

 # Custom Entity Lookup cognitive skill

 The **Custom Entity Lookup** skill looks for text from a custom, user-defined list of words and phrases.
-Using this list, it labels all documents with any matching entities.
+Using the list you provide, the skill labels all documents with any matching entities.
 The skill also supports a degree of fuzzy matching that can be applied to find matches that are similar but not quite exact.

 > [!NOTE]
-> This skill is not bound to a Cognitive Services API but requires a Cognitive Services key to allow more than 20 transactions.
+> This skill isn't bound to a Cognitive Services API but requires a Cognitive Services key to allow more than 20 transactions.
 This skill is [metered by Cognitive Search](https://azure.microsoft.com/pricing/details/search/#pricing).

 ## @odata.type

 Microsoft.Skills.Text.CustomEntityLookupSkill

 ## Data limits

 + The maximum input record size supported is 256 MB.
 If you need to break up your data before sending it to the custom entity lookup skill, consider using the [Text Split skill](cognitive-search-skill-textsplit.md).
 + The maximum entities definition table supported is 10 MB if it is provided using the *entitiesDefinitionUri* parameter.
 + If the entities are defined inline, using the *inlineEntitiesDefinition* parameter, the maximum supported size is 10 KB.